 Flash chromatography: has been used for decades by the pharmaceutical and chemical industries and is highly reliable to remove unwanted chemicals.
 The method has helped extract CBD and THC components from the cannabis plant but is quite a costly and lengthy procedure.

-Remediation through a glass-reactor: 90% of the pesticides are water-soluble.
-Running cannabis crude oil through a glass reactor enables to remove any water-soluble pesticides from the concentrates.
+Contamination Remediation through a glass reactor: 90% of the pesticides are water-soluble.
+Running cannabis crude oil through a glass reactor enables to removal of any water-soluble pesticides from the concentrates.

 There are benefits associated with this method:

 It doesn’t require producers to go through the entire chromatography process.
 The reactor is said to provide clear distillates.